 I think the language I am using would be considered a less commonly taught language.
 How do I know if an exception can be made for who conducts my language evaluation?

 It is not a requirement that the language evaluation come from an instructor at your institution.
 If no one at your institution can conduct the evaluation, the next step would be to reach out to a language instructor at another institution.
-If geographical limitations present a problem, keep in mind that it is possible to conduct the evaluation over Skype.
+If geographical limitations present a problem, keep in mind that it is possible to conduct the evaluation over Skype or Zoom.
 Please refer to the sample language evaluation form for a sense of what the evaluation entails.
 If you still do not think you can find a language instructor to conduct the evaluation, please contact us.

 Should I include a budget in the proposal?

 No. Do not include a budget in your proposal.
 If you are selected as an IDRF fellow, we will work with you to make budget determinations.

 Are there formatting requirements for the research proposal and bibliography?

 Yes.
 Your research proposal and bibliography should be collated as two separate .pdf files.
 Research proposals must be double-spaced and not exceed ten pages in length (including any appendices, footnotes, or end notes).
 The bibliography must not exceed two pages and must be in standard bibliographic format.